THE 2016 HUMAN RIGHTS WATCH FILM FESTIVAL

 Joanna Sokolowski and Kate Trumbull-LaValle —2016—72m—doc—In English and Spanish

 Riding at night through the streets of Eastside Los Angeles, the Ovarian Psycos are an unapologetic crew of women of color.
-Founded by Xela de la X, a single mother and poet, the Ovas cycle for the purpose of healing, reclaiming their neighborhoods, and creating safer streets for women.
-At first only attracting a few local women, the Ovarian Psycos have since inspired a crowd of locals to challenge the stereotypical expectations of femininity and be a visible force along the barrios and boulevards of Los Angeles.
-The film intimately explores the impact of the group’s brand of feminism on neighborhood women and communities as they confront the injustice, racism, and violence in their lives.
+Founded by Xela de la X, a single mother and poet, the Ova's cycle is for healing, reclaiming their neighborhoods, and creating safer streets for women.
+At first, only attracting a few local women, the Ovarian Psycos have since inspired a crowd of locals to challenge the stereotypical expectations of femininity and be a visible force along the barrios and boulevards of Los Angeles.
+The film intimately explores the impact of the group’s brand of feminism on neighborhood women and communities as they confront injustice, racism, and violence in their lives.

 Saturday, June 11, 7:00 pm - IFC Center